pingcap/docs/tidb-cloud/serverless-driver.md

 ## Edge Examples

-Here are some examples of using the TiDB Serverless driver in edge environments.
+Here are some examples of using the serverless driver in edge environments.
 For a complete example, you can also try this [live demo](https://github.com/tidbcloud/car-sales-insight).

 <SimpleTab>